Ian Strachan (Newfoundland and Labrador politician)

-Ian Strachan (born 1 November 1940) was a Canadian politician.
+Ian Strachan (1 November 1940 – 3 March 2024) was a Canadian politician.
 He represented the electoral district of Eagle River in the Newfoundland and Labrador House of Assembly from 1975 to 1979.
 He was a member of the Liberal Party.
 He was born at Aberdeen, Scotland.

 Strachan previously worked as a Community Development Worker for Memorial University of Newfoundland Extension Services in Nain.
 He subsequently served as independent facilitator chair of the Combined Councils of Labrador.

+Strachan married Merrill Gay Lowes Corbin in 1975.
+He has a daughter, Ella Edith Wallace, who serves as deputy mayor of Happy Valley-Goose Bay.
+As well as 3 other daughters Iona, Kate and Isla.
+He died on March 3, 2024, at the age of 83.